-In 1964 the Rev. Dr. Donald Hargrave Gross, the Rev. Dr. Everett I. Campbell, and Dr. Richard L. Russell together founded Pittsburgh Pastoral Institute to provide education for faith leaders who desired to increase their understanding of the relationship between religion and mental health.
-Over time it became apparent that pastors needed not only education but also a place where they could refer parishioners for more extensive mental health services.
-As a result, Pittsburgh Pastoral Institute expanded its function, becoming the longest-lived interfaith counseling center in Southwestern PA.
+In 1964 the Rev. Dr. Donald Hargrave Gross, the Rev. Dr. Everett I. Campbell, and Dr. Richard L. Russell together founded Pittsburgh Pastoral Institute (PPI) to provide education for faith leaders who desired to increase their understanding of the relationship between religion and mental health.
+It soon became apparent that pastors were also seeking support for their parishioners in need of mental health services.
+Thus began PPI’s commitment to establish counseling services demonstrable of caring for the whole person, publicly acknowledging the vital link between one’s beliefs and healing.

 Rev. Dr. Everett I. Campbell, Rev. John Baiz and Rev. Dr. Donald Hargrave Gross